tushev/aojdk-updatewatcher/README.md

 * [As you may know](https://blog.adoptium.net/2021/04/Adoptium-to-promote-broad-range-of-compatible-OpenJDK-builds/), AdoptOpenJDK project is moving to the Eclipse Foundation and rebranding:<br>**hotspot** builds are now **Eclipse Temurin™**, while **openj9** builds have become **IBM® Semeru® Open Edition**.
 * Version 2.0.3 of the updater currently still relies on `api.adoptopenjdk.net`.<br>This is a '**hotfix**' release, that brings support for Eclipse Temurin™ and IBM® Semeru® builds.<br>All other changes, such as rebranding and/or API change, will (possibly) happen in the future.

-Please check [Eclipse Adoptium Slack](https://adoptium.net/slack.html) for more information about the transition.<br>
+Please check [Eclipse Adoptium Slack](https://adoptium.net/slack.html) for more information about the transition or Adoptium project in general.<br>
-Please do not hesitate to [open an issue](https://github.com/tushev/aojdk-updatewatcher/issues/new/choose) if you've encountered a problem or have a suggestion.
+Please do not hesitate to [open an issue](https://github.com/tushev/aojdk-updatewatcher/issues/new/choose) if you've encountered a problem with the updater or have a suggestion.

 > ⚠ Unfortunately, if you install Eclipse Temurin™ `8.0.302+8.1`, you may experience an update loop.<br>**This is not a bug in Update Watcher**, this is caused by a bug in release metadata.<br>
 ✔ SOLUTION: "skip" the 8.0.302+8.1 release after you've installed it - so no further suggestions for updating to 8.0.302+8.1 will appear.
 Please see https://github.com/tushev/aojdk-updatewatcher/wiki/Skipping-releases on how to do it.